Skip to main content

 operation:

-transaction: true # Wrap in transaction for atomicity
+transaction: true # wrap in a transaction (default true)

 request: